ufs-community/ufs-weather-model/doc/UsersGuide/source/ContainerAndCommunity_BuildAndRun.rst

 By contrast, ``rt.sh`` targets the officially supported NOAA Tier 1 RDHPC platforms exclusively (such as Ursa, Gaea, Orion, Hercules, Derecho, and NOAA Cloud at the moment of writing).
-It confirms that code changes preserve bit-for-bit baseline results, using Rocoto/ECFlow workflow management.
+It confirms that code changes preserve bit-for-bit baseline results, using Rocoto/ECFlow workflow management. ``rt.sh`` also has its own container option (``-p``), for running the officially supported regression tests inside a container on a Tier 1 platform rather than against its natively installed software stack; see :numref:`Section %s <rt-container>`.
+This is separate from the ``community.sh`` workflow described in this chapter: the container image location is fixed per Tier 1 platform rather than user-configured, and results are compared against baselines through the normal RT workflow instead of running standalone.

-Keeping ``community.sh`` and ``community.conf`` separate from ``rt.sh`` also means that container support and community-platform complexity do not burden the production ``rt.sh`` CI/CD pipeline, and vice versa. ``community.sh`` runs sequentially — compiling each configuration and then running its tests in turn, with no Rocoto or ECFlow workflow manager involved — which keeps it simple for interactive debugging on whatever platform the user has available.
+``community.sh`` runs sequentially — compiling each configuration and then running its tests in turn, with no Rocoto or ECFlow workflow manager involved — which keeps it simple for interactive debugging on whatever platform the user has available.

 Users are expected to modify the ``community.conf`` configuration to suit their computing platform standards and job scheduler (if any).
 The locations of staged input data, the